India vs Australia 2007 Cricket Series Bangalore ODI

 Australia holds the edge when it comes to playing on Indian soil, even more since their 2003 World Cup triumph.
 In these four years, they've won 10 out of 14 ODIs against India.
 Gilchrist, leading the side in the absence of Ricky Ponting, who has been ruled out of the first one-dayer due to a hamstring injury, also warned of the depth in the Australian squad.

-India team: Mahendra Dhoni (capt), Sachin Tendulkar, Saurav Ganguly, Gautam Gambhir, Rahul Dravid, Yuvraj Singh, Irfan Pathan, Ramesh Powar, Zaheer Khan, Rudra Pratap Singh, Sree Santh.
+India team: Mahendra Dhoni (Captain), Sachin Tendulkar, Saurav Ganguly, Gautam Gambhir, Rahul Dravid, Yuvraj Singh, Irfan Pathan, Ramesh Powar, Zaheer Khan, Rudra Pratap Singh, Sree Santh.

-Australia team: Adam Gilchrist (capt), Matthew Hayden, Brad Hodge, Michael Clarke, Andrew Symonds, Brad Haddin, Brad Hogg, Brett Lee, Mitchell Johnson, Stuart Clarke, James Hopes.
+Australia team: Adam Gilchrist (Captain), Matthew Hayden, Brad Hodge, Michael Clarke, Andrew Symonds, Brad Haddin, Brad Hogg, Brett Lee, Mitchell Johnson, Stuart Clarke, James Hopes.

 IND vs AUS, 1st ODI, Bangalore: No Result, India 9 for 1 (2.4 overs) vs Australia 307-7 (50 overs)